Tudor barn – large group self-catering accommodation on Suffolk farm

 - Carbon-footprint aware guests – we are hugely committed to minimising both our and your carbon footprint during your stay – you can get here (well, most of the way) by train

-- Cyclists who want to use the 22 barn adult road bikes - or bring their own!
+- Cyclists who want to use our fleet of 40+ adult road bikes - or bring their own!

 - Wildlife-friendly guests – you can enjoy wildflowers, woodland, birds, newts, moths, dragonflies and ... woodlice during your explorations of the farm, but remember we do farm as well!

 - Well-supervised youth or school groups who would like to do some curriculum-linked re-enacting (Tudor living and WWII evacuation), environmental or art/photography activities - with or without a tutor.
-Or scouts, sports teams on tour, schools visiting nearby Kentwell Hall, and music groups with tutors.
+Or scouts, sports teams and choirs on tour, schools visiting nearby Kentwell Hall, and music groups with tutors.
 Click here for more details.

 - Artists, photographers and creative writers who want space to be alone and together – and inspiring views, shapes, landscapes, detail, ancient buildings ...

 SORRY, NO ....
 Stags or rowdy 30th birthdays and under or similar ... and we hope you will understand why, sadly, we rarely host these.
 We don't want to cramp your style but our family live in the farmhouse immediately next to the barn and we need to sleep!
 Sadly, the appallingly rowdy and damaging behaviour of several such gatherings in the past has made us wary of hosting these unless we are absolutely reassured they will be completely respectful of our home, historic surroundings, noise policy and other terms & conditions.
 Of course we have been reassured by some lovely really mixed age family 30ths and under and are willing to discuss options if you feel your group are the considerate, non-rowdy type!